SangonomiyaSakunovi/Sango_ARClient/README.md

 # FantasyOfSango_ARClient
- The AR project of FantasyOfSango, it`s now public!
+ The AR project, just a test to use Unity for Digital Twin, it will be private currently.